Originally published in 2017. But.. it’s that time of the year so I’m bringing this up. ;)

 But some of its prettiest moments happened in the Christmas season.

-I mean, who would forget Kathleen putting up Christmas lights by her shop’s window display (“Meanwhile, I’m going to put up more twinkling lights“), or when they had a “first date” at Cafe Lola?
+Who would forget Kathleen putting up Christmas lights by her book shop’s window display (“Meanwhile, I’m going to put up more twinkling lights“), or when they had a “first date” at Cafe Lola?
 Uhm, not me.

 What inspires me

 Every time I watch this movie I feel like wanting to put up my own shop around a corner somewhere!
 (Tell me you feel the same way.)
-What Kathleen went through as a small business owner, competing against big “theme park, multi-level, homogenize-the-world mochaccino land” brands, is something that’s even more relevant to us these days.
-The love story is the icing on the cake, but Kathleen’s journey as a passionate, book-loving, female shop owner living in New York City (who occasionally logged on online chatrooms), is everything in this movie.
+What Kathleen went through as a small business owner, competing against big “theme park, multi-level, homogenize-the-world mochaccino land” brands, is something relatable to us creatives.
+The love story is the icing on the cake, but Kathleen’s journey as a passionate, book-loving, female shop owner living in New York City (who occasionally lurked around online chatrooms), is everything in this movie.

 As Frank so eloquently typed on his typewriter, she was “a lone reed, standing tall, waving boldly in the corrupt sands of commerce.”
-(I am seriously typing these lines from memory, you guys.)
-She sold children’s books not only to make a living but also because it was her passion.
+(I am seriously typing these lines from memory.)
+She sold children’s books not only to make a living but also because it was her passion, her family’s legacy.

-And then, of course, she had to bravely close shop, and don’t we all find ourselves in that same crossroad every now and then?
+And then, of course, we know that she had to bravely close shop, and don’t we all find ourselves in that same crossroad every now and then?
 Closing chapters and letting go to make room for, you know, life things?

 You’ve Got Mail is a classic, and yes, it just had to be #1 on my list.

-These first two movies are probably my most favorite romantic comedies of all time (is it just me or rom coms are really better in the late 90s to early 2000s?).
+These first two movies are probably my most favorite romantic comedies of all time (is it just me the rom coms of the 90s are the best??).

 On a personal note, there’s something incredibly inspiring about being in New York in the last quarter of the year!
 The cold weather, the holiday rush, the lights, the fashion, Central Park, Serendipity’s frozen hot chocolate.
 Ahh. <3